Need to talk? Call 1800 882 436.

 Breast discomfort

-Remember breastfeeding is learnt and can take time to do.
-If you are having any troubles breastfeeding, speak to your midwife or a lactation specialist to get support.
+Breastfeeding is a skill you can learn, and it can take time to get it right.
+If you have trouble breastfeeding or if breastfeeding is uncomfortable, speak to your midwife or a lactation consultant to get support.

 Breasts leaking